 Synopsys Bridge CLI Guide | 2 - Synopsys Bridge CLI | 14

-The above example uses the following schema resources:
+The above JSON file uses the following:

 blackduck.url for Black Duck URL.

-blackduck.scan.full should be set to true so that Intelligent scans are run by Synopsys Bridge.
+blackduck.scan.full should be set to true so that a full/intelligent scan is run by Synopsys Bridge.
+For pull request scans, this should be set to false.

-blackduck.scan.failure.severities is a list of severities that is used by Synopsys Bridge to decide if the CI pipeline should be failed or not.
+blackduck.scan.failure.severities is a list of severities used by Synopsys Bridge to decide if the CI pipeline should be failed or not.

 For the required minimum set of arguments that you need to pass to integrate Synopsys Bridge with Polaris, refer to the Polaris specific resources page under Schema Resources and Extensions (on page